mtuit/aoc/README.md

-# aoc-2020
+# Advent of Code 2020
-Advent of Code submission for 2020.
+Advent of Code submissions for 2020, programmed in Python.